-- Rio Grande del Norte, Organ Mountains Desert Peaks, and Bears Ears National Monuments had a diverse group of community stakeholders working to protect them for years prior to designation.
+- Rio Grande del Norte and Organ Mountains Desert Peaks had a diverse group of community stakeholders working to protect them for years prior to designation.
 Sportsmen and women, local businesses, and outdoor enthusiasts of all backgrounds came together to support the monuments.
 The designation process was a thorough and transparent public process involving many community stakeholders.

 - National monuments across the West preserve our shared cultural and historic heritage.
 They represent our diverse citizenry and multifaceted past.
 From ancient petroglyphs and hunting sites to early settlers, our national monuments preserve our nation’s history from the earliest times to the present.

 - Our national monuments in New Mexico allow for traditional uses, such as pinon picking and wood gathering in the north, and hunting and grazing on both monuments.
 Off road travel is allowed on designated routes as it was prior to monument designation.
 Sportsmen and women of New Mexico – and of nearby states – know that our national monuments provide premier hunting and fishing opportunities for everyone.